 The map on the right is more muted in tone and shows the difference between recent 30-year averages, comparing the 1981-2010 normals to the new 1991-2020 normals.
 While the new normals are just 10 years removed from the earlier set, the changes are still significant.
 In that time the nation has warmed an average of half a degree Fahrenheit.

-That may not sound like much, but small changes in the normals mean much larger changes in the extremes like heat waves, droughts, wildfires, floods and hurricanes.
+That may not sound like much, but small changes in the normals mean much larger changes in the, droughts, wildfires, floods and hurricanes.
 And hidden within the pattern of changes are interesting clues into how climate change will impact us now and into the future.

 Defining the new normal